 David Hazar

 David is a security consultant based in Salt Lake City, Utah focused on vulnerability management, application security, cloud security, and DevOps.
 David has 20+ years of broad, deep technical experience gained from a wide variety of IT functions held throughout his career, including: Developer, Server Admin, Network Admin, Domain Admin, Telephony Admin, Database Admin/Developer, Security Engineer, Risk Manager, and AppSec Engineer.
-David is a co-author and instructor for LDR516: Building and Leading Vulnerability Management Programs, an instructor for and contributor to SEC540: Cloud Security and DevSecOps Automation, and has also developed and led technical security training initiatives at many of the companies for which he has worked.
+David is a co-author and instructor for LDR516: Building and Leading Vulnerability Management Programs and SEC549: Cloud Security Architecture, as well as an instructor for and contributor to SEC540: Cloud Security and DevSecOps Automation, and has also developed and led technical security training initiatives at many of the companies for which he has worked.

 More About David